IndrajeetPatil/ggstatsplot/README.md

 ## `ggcoefstats`

-The function `ggstatsplot::ggcoefstats` generates **dot-and-whisker plots** for regression models saved in a tidy data frame.
+The function `ggcoefstats` generates **dot-and-whisker plots** for regression models saved in a tidy data frame.
 The tidy dataframes are prepared using `parameters::model_parameters`.
 Additionally, if available, the model summary indices are also extracted from `performance::model_performance`.

 Although the statistical models displayed in the plot may differ based on the class of models being investigated, there are few aspects of the